palatul16/Sonic-Sargam/README.md

 The testing process followed a structured approach:

 1. **Test Plan**:
-   - Reviewed the application's specification, according to it made the test plan.
+   - Reviewed the application's specification and created the test plan.
    - Identified critical workflows and edge cases.

 2. **Test Case Design**: